zhelgadis/Epic.NET/_posts/2011-06-20-a-step-forward.markdown

 After two months of hard work, I welcome the 0.2 release of Epic.

 I can breathe again.
-Mountains of work are waiting in the next two steps, but this release has some value to the project _per se_.
+Mountains of work are waiting in the next two steps, but this release add some value to the project _per se_.

 Epic.Core
 ---------